The Story of the Night: Plot

 He goes to a party where he meets these American diplomats; Susan and Donal Ford.
 Initially he represents Canetto's interests, Canetto plans to run for president and needs someone who speaks English to convince the diplomats to fund him.
 Richard finds that he changes into someone new, someone more confident and assured when he talks to them.
 After this party he meets with Susan privately where they talk intimately; Richard tells her about his parents deaths and his relationship with his father.
 He goes to dinner with Susan and Donald where they talk politics.
 Richard says he thinks Argentinians are more concerned with issues like economics, employment and welfare than they are about people disappearing.
 The three of them begin having drinks and dinner often.
 They talk about informal things and relax together.

 Richard begins to hate his teaching job.
 One day he goes to the sauna and seduces a young man, but this seduction takes a long time so Richard decides not to go to work that day.
 He and the man have sex, and then Richard goes to a movie alone during his evening classes.
 He tells the Ford's how he despises his job and Susan offers him a new job looking after a group of American economists.
 The economists are coming to Argentina to suggest ways the country can reduce spending so that they can pay debts.
-Richard doesn't go back to his teaching job, after two weeks he is given a cheque and a letter of dismissal.
+Richard does not go back to his teaching job, after two weeks he is given a cheque and a letter of dismissal.
 He stays in a hotel with the economists and works with them well.

 Donald talks to Richard about a potential job working towards the privatisation of the oil industry.
 Whilst at a dinner with the economists, Richard talks to a friend from university who had also been working with the economists.
-Richard had been discussing with the Americans how he didn't know anyone who had disappeared and that the disappearances weren't important to his life.
+Richard had been discussing with the Americans how he did not know anyone who had disappeared and that the disappearances were not important to his life.
 His friend from university talks about his girlfriend who he is certain was murdered when she disappeared.

 Richard returns to his apartment and finds letters from Jorge.
 Senor Canetto is exasperated and impatient to know whether the Americans will fund him.
 He meets with Susan and shows her these letters.
 She suggests that Canetto have a fund-raising party which they will attend to get to know him.
 She tells him more about the work he will do in the Oil industry.
 Richard goes to the Canetto's house to tell them Susan's suggestion and he meets Jorge's brother Pablo for the first time Jorge sets up a tennis game – he and Pablo play against Richard and Donald.